Check Out These Tips and Shortcuts to Insert and Format SmartArt in PowerPoint

 Select a SmartArt object and then press Alt > JS > X.

-5. Switch between the Text Pane and the SmartArt object
+5. Switching between the Text Pane and the SmartArt object

-6. Select multiple shapes using the Text Pane
+6. Selecting multiple shapes using the Text Pane

 Select a line of text in the Text Pane and then press Shift + down arrow to select additional shapes.